 *The Viral Week That Was is our weekly round-up of the previous week’s trending memes, humor, rumor, gossip, and everything else Chinese netizens are chatting about.
 Think of this as a nicotine patch to help ease yourself into the working week after suckling on the smokey teat of the weekend.

 Welcome back to the Viral Week.
-After a weekend that saw the return of Beijing smog and and beastiality in China, we bring you some lighter news.
+After a weekend that saw the return of Beijing smog, we bring you some lighter news.
 Coming up on today’s issue, a Samsung explodes again, rebelling against Korean products, vendors vetting buyers, and photos through the generations.
 But first…

 Meet one of China’s oldest photographers.